Pie Pastry: In

 In a heatproof bowl placed over a saucepan of simmering water, melt the

-unsweetened chocolate.
+chocolate.
+(You can melt the chocolate in the microwave.)
 Set aside to cool.

 In a large bowl, whisk

 the eggs, and then whisk in the sugars, golden syrup or corn syrup,

 cream, melted butter, bourbon (or vanilla extract), and salt.
 Then stir in the melted chocolate